A Great Father-Daughter Date in Helena’s Back Yard

 To truly appreciate the hike, check out the links below.
 The “Photo Tour” link will let you see the views we enjoyed as we explored the cliffs on the west side of the river, including that amazing natural bridge.

-My plan for this blog is to add another hike every 2-3 weeks, promote the site, and eventually seek sponsorship.
-If you sign up to “follow” this blog (see margin to right), you will get an email notification when each new post is ready (1 per month).
+My plan for this blog is to add another hike every month or so, promote the site, and eventually seek sponsorship.
+If you sign up to “follow” this blog (see margin to right), you will get an email notification when each new post is ready.
 Thanks. -Rod Benson

 By the numbers